Blotter: Salisbury man charged with indecent liberties, first degree sex offense - Salisbury Post

 • Damarion Rondell Matthews and James Edward Wooding, both 18, were charged Tuesday with felony robbery with firearms or other dangerous weapons and misdemeanor contributing to the delinquency of a minor.

-The pair were arrested after allegedly robbing a man with a handgun in the 100 block of Clancy Road, stealing $400, a cell phone and a jacket.
+The pair were arrested after allegedly robbing a man with a handgun in the 100 block of Clancy Road, stealing $400, a cellphone and a jacket.
 No one was injured.
 Police said there were one or two others involved, but they were minors.

 Matthews and Wooding were transported to Rowan County Detention Center and each held under $25,000 bonds.